A global team of mental health system innovators.

 Currently residing in Toronto, Canada, Fraser has spent over 30 years in various settings of the health sector developing unique strategies through his out of the box approach to problem solving.
 On secondment from Canada Health Infoway, he has joined Stepped Care Solutions as Vice-President of Strategic Relations.
 Fraser brings a wealth of knowledge, fresh yet practical perspectives, and experience energetically leading teams towards a common goal to engage key stakeholders on mental health care system transformation.

 A collaborator at heart and in practice, Fraser provides strategic guidance by putting individuals with lived experiences at the forefront, emphasizing the importance of listening to the ideas and stories of others to inform decisions.
-Grounded with a background in computer science and business and a breadth of experience in the digital health space, Fraser brings tremendous value in his people-first approach which will help position Stepped Care Solutions as global leaders and system innovators.
+Grounded with a background in information technology and business and a breadth of experience in the digital health space, Fraser brings tremendous value in his people-first approach which will help position Stepped Care Solutions as global leaders and system innovators.

 In addition to being a strategic visionary, Fraser is a world traveler and a foodie.
 A lover of the water, Fraser swims on a masters team and has previously competed in the FINA World Masters Championships.